 Favorite Nats-to-Oblivion story: Brad Lidge, who gave it one last shot and failed spectacularly.
 When you lose your stuff, its gone and gone fast.
-I’ll readily admit I thought the signing was a great one but it just didn’t work out.
-I really hoped that Lidge would be a servicable 7th inning guy and mentor to Drew Storen and Tyler Clippard, being one of the great closers of his day.
+I’ll readily admit I thought the signing was a great one when it occurred but it just didn’t work out.
+I really hoped that Lidge would be a serviceable 7th inning guy and mentor to Drew Storen and Tyler Clippard, being one of the great closers of his day.
 It didn’t work out that way.

 2011 (6 candidates)

 Total Players used: 20 position, 24 pitchers, 44 total.
 6/44 = 13.6% candidate ratio right now…